Image courtesy: Ruben Alexander.

-Take a dolphin cruise in Goa toward the evening.
-The dolphins are a way preferred sight in actuality over on Animal Planet!
+Take a dolphin cruise in Goa towards the evening.
+The dolphins are a way preferred sight in actuality over others on Animal Planet!
 A dolphin cruise in Goa is therefore energizing for the old and the youthful alike.
 Dolphins pepping out of the ocean around your vessel in an agile movement is best savored by the eye and saved by the camera.

 7. Archaeological Museum of Old Goa

 While ‘museum’ is a dull word for a few, it has another significance in Goa.
 An assembly of Hindu ancient rarities in a Portuguese-cum-provincial setup with stories of two worlds makes these museums very different than our typical observation.
 For example, The Archeological Museum of Old Goa exhibits some of the Hindu relics as well as bronze statues of 2 well known Portuguese men set amidst the hearty Portuguese design.

 - There are numerous more museums worth going to in Old Goa, like The Naval Aviation Museum and Institute Menezes Braganza.

 8. Panjim Restaurants

 Everybody cherishes the food at Mum’s Kitchen!
 This eatery in Panjim, which also happens to be Goa’s capital, offers Goan and Portuguese cooking in a finger-licking blend.
 The rawa mussel broil is fiery and delicious.
 One good thing about Mum’s Kitchen is the assortment of vegetarian dishes on the menu.

 - After a tasty dinner, head to the downtown zone to get keepsakes like cashews and footwear, and appreciate a pleasant evening’s rest at one of the lodgings in Panjim.